 On January 5, 1789, Charles Marsh acquired James Cady's fifty-acre farm at the foot of Mount Tom for £150, £20 more than Cady had paid Charles Kilham for the land six years earlier, probably reflecting the added value of the Cady house.
-The property was a gift to Charles from his father, Joseph Marsh.30 While the exact boundaries of the property are not known, the farm encompassed part of the Mansion grounds (as later established by Frederick Billings) as well as a portion of the intervale.
+The property was a gift to Charles from his father, Joseph Marsh.
+While the exact boundaries of the property are not known, the farm encompassed part of the Mansion grounds (as later established by Frederick Billings) as well as a portion of the intervale.

 After acquiring the property, Charles Marsh soon began building a new farmhouse, which he finished in the summer of the following year.
-He selected a site on an elevated terrace, above a "large shelving rock," instead of rebuilding the Cady house located lower down on the intervale.31 This new site not only protected the house from floods, but also allowed for expansive views east across fields on the intervale.32 With the opening of the local sawmill, Marsh was able to build a frame house, unlike the earlier Cady house, which was likely to have been built of logs.
-He employed the local millwright or carpenter Samuel Winslow, who worked on framing and sheathing the house and made the window sashes and frames, according to his account book of July 1790.33 central chimney stack.
-It appears to have had a four-bay plan with the front door set in the second bay from the south, a typical plan for the time.34 At the back of the house was a barn, built with its ridge perpendicular to the house, which was probably connected to the main farmhouse by a wagon bay and kitchen wing.
-Although connected farm buildings would not become prevalent in New England until the second half of the nineteenth century, Charles Marsh apparently made use of this innovative plan.35 Connected farm buildings held several advantages, including ease of access during the winter between house and barn, and creation of a sheltered south-facing space commonly known as a dooryard.36 [Figure 2.8]
+He selected a site on an elevated terrace, above a "large shelving rock," instead of rebuilding the Cady house located lower down on the intervale.
+This new site not only protected the house from floods, but also allowed for expansive views east across fields on the intervale.
+With the opening of the local sawmill, Marsh was able to build a frame house, unlike the earlier Cady house, which was likely to have been built of logs.
+He employed the local millwright or carpenter Samuel Winslow, who worked on framing and sheathing the house and made the window sashes and frames, according to his account book of July 1790.

+From later illustrations and maps, it is known that the house as originally constructed faced east across the intervale [see Figure 2.II].
+It was a very simple one-story, side-gable frame building with flush raking eaves and a central chimney stack.
+It appears to have had a four-bay plan with the front door set in the second bay from the south, a typical plan for the time.
+At the back of the house was a barn, built with its ridge perpendicular to the house, which was probably connected to the main farmhouse by a wagon bay and kitchen wing.
+Although connected farm buildings would not become prevalent in New England until the second half of the nineteenth century, Charles Marsh apparently made use of this innovative plan.
+Connected farm buildings held several advantages, including ease of access during the winter between house and barn, and creation of a sheltered south-facing space commonly known as a dooryard.
+[Figure 2.8]